UM student supports and how to find them

-Student Accessibility Services is available to provide supports for students with disabilities and to foster academic success.
+Student Accessibility Services is available to provide supports for students with disabilities and to encourage academic success.
 If you require academic accommodations or accessibility supports, they are available to help.

 Student Services at Bannatyne Campus is a service hub for students and residents in the Rady Faculty of Health Sciences.
 Staff provide supports and referrals for personal and academic success.

 Feeling secure financially is important too – the Financial Aid and Awards office can help you make the most of the financial resources, scholarships and more available to you.

 There are a number of academic supports available, to help you do your absolute best in your courses.
 If you are learning remotely, knowing how to thrive in the online learning environment is key to your success.
-It’s important to keep Academic Integrity top of mind during this unique learning experience.
+It’s important to keep Academic Integrity top of mind, too.

 Academic advisors are available to help you clarify your academic goals and then make decisions to reach them.
 Advisors can help you answer questions about requirements, develop a plan, assess progress and make changes, weighing options and identifying next steps.

 The Academic Learning Centre is available to all students, and can help you improve your skills and learn concrete strategies to become an even better student.
 They offer workshops, tutoring and appointments to discuss options.
 Follow along with the self-directed resources to improve your skills in writing and study skills.
-And if you’re tired of studying alone, join in the weekly Virtual Study Hall happening three evenings a week this Fall Term to help you connect with your peers.
+And if you’re tired of studying alone, join in the Virtual Study Hall happening three evenings a week this Fall Term to help you connect with your peers.